Low Deposit & Government Schemes

 Frequently asked questions

-Can I use these pathways if I am not a first home buyer?
+Can I use these options if I am not a first home buyer?

 The government guarantee schemes are aimed at first home buyers, with specific rules for eligible single parents and legal guardians.
 The profession and family layers are not restricted that way.
 Lender-paid LMI products, family guarantees and deposit-boost style structures can be considered for next-home buyers and, in some cases, investors.
 Each lender's own eligibility criteria still apply.